p2p-today/protocol/README.rst

 ~~~~~~

 This option is used to confirm that you belong to the same network.
 It compares
-your network constants, and a description of the network.
-If any of these
+your network constants and a description of the network.
+If any of these differs
-differs, it returns a ``NACK``.
-Upon a ``NACK`` for this, sent or received, you
+it returns a ``NACK``.
+Upon a ``NACK`` for this, sent or received, you should
-should disconnect.
+disconnect.

 Option: 2